 A Total Maximum Daily Load (TMDL) study was completed in 2010 to identify management measures to reduce chloride levels in Nine Mile Creek.
 The study, approved by the USEPA in 2010, determined that commercial and private applications of salt represent the single largest source of chloride, with 37 percent of the estimated load to Nine Mile Creek (MPCA, 2010).
 The cities of Edina, Bloomington and Hennepin County combine for another 40 percent of the total load, based on approximated salt application rates from 2007-2009.
 The cities of Eden Prairie, Hopkins, Minnetonka, and Richfield contribute approximately 14 percent of the total load and MnDOT is estimated to contribute approximately 6 percent of the total load.
 It is estimated that the background or irreducible load currently represents 3 percent of the total chloride load.
 For Nine Mile Creek, the chloride load capacity is 2,476 tons of chloride per year to meet the water quality standards during the snowmelt/spring runoff season.
 To attain this chloride load capacity, a 63% reduction in the existing watershed chloride load estimated for Nine Mile Creek would be required.
-The study determined that commercial and private applications of salt represent the single largest source of chloride, with more than a third of the estimated load to Nine Mile Creek.
-Application of salt on roadways by the cities of Edina, Bloomington and Hennepin County accounts for approximately 40 percent of the total load.
-It is estimated that the background or irreducible load currently represents 3 percent of the total chloride load.
-A chloride load capacity of 2,476 tons of chloride per year would meet the MPCA's water quality standards during the snowmelt/spring runoff season.
-To attain this chloride load capacity, a 63% reduction in the existing watershed chloride load would be required.
 This reduction can be achieved through management of road salt inputs from both road authorities and commercial and private applicators.